Complex and Adaptive Dynamical Systems: A Primer: Noise-Controlled Dynamics

-\underline{\bf Neural networks and stochastic resonance}\\ Neurons are driven bistable devices operating in a noisy environment.
-It is therefore not surprising, that stochastic resonance may play a role for certain neural-network setups with undercritical driving.
+\runinhead{Neural Networks and Stochastic Resonance} Neurons are driven bistable devices operating in a noisy environment.
+It is therefore not surprising that stochastic resonance may play a role for certain neural network setups with undercritical driving.

+\runinhead{Beyond Stochastic Resonance} Resonance phenomena generally occur when two frequencies, or two time scales, match as a function of some control parameter.
+For the case of stochastic resonance these two time scales correspond to the period of the external driving and to the average waiting time for the Kramer's escape respectively, with the later depending directly on the level of the noise.
+The phenomenon is denoted as \qut{stochastic resonance} since one of the time scales involved is controlled by the noise.

+One generalization of this concept is the one of \qut{coherence resonance}.
+In this case one has a dynamical system with two internal time scales $t_1$ and $t_2$.
+These two time scales will generally be affected to a different degree by an additional source of noise.
+The stochastic term may therefore change the ratio $t_1/t_2$, leading to internal resonance phenomena.